 Your accountant can apply for online access to your limited company’s taxes via their HMRC Agent account.

-For each tax, this will generate a code which will be posted out to your company’s registered address.
+This generates an activation code for each tax, which will be posted to your company’s registered address.

-Once you receive the code, tell your accountant, and this will complete the agent authorisation process.
+Once you receive the code, tell your accountant, and the agent authorisation process will be complete.

 c) You authorise your accountant via the Government Gateway